elastic/beats/x-pack/filebeat/input/awscloudwatch/_meta/terraform/README.md

 before running Terraform or the integration tests.
 The AWS key must be authorized to create and destroy AWS CloudWatch log groups.

+1. Initialize a working directory containing Terraform configuration files.

+   `terraform init`

-1. Execute terraform in this directory to create the resources.
+2. Execute terraform in this directory to create the resources.
 This will also write the `outputs.yml`.
 You can use `export TF_VAR_aws_region=NNNNN` in order to match the AWS region of the profile you are using.